3 Steps for Auditing a Cloud Service Provider

 Automated access to regularly updated logs and reports, time-sensitive notifications for critical security alerts, and incident management documentation should be passed on to customers.

-3. Security of Cloud service facilities
+3. Security of Cloud Service Facilities

 Along with offering cloud services as their core product, cloud-service providers also facilitate the management of cloud service usage through providing customers with several features.